-Description: The U.S. Naval Research Laboratory (NRL) has developed a mission-planning software tool for planning sniper/counter-sniper missions, special recon, force protection, personnel security, and sensor, camera, and mine placement.
-By asking, "what can I see" and "where can I be seen", the tool graphically indicates areas visible to observers at known positions in a 3D scene, as well as positions from which these observers can be seen.
-This laptop-deployable software application uses digital 3D terrain data from any source to determine and display these locations.
-Additional features include custom range-rings/grids, headroom contours, and multiple coordinate displays.
-It is in use by federal law enforcement and the U.S. Intelligence Community (IC).
-Sniper-RT® can be deployed on any laptop with a medium-level graphics card.
-Best performance with a 2+ core processor.
-There are no other hardware, software, licensing, or training preconditions.
+The Naval Research Laboratory (NRL) has developed a mission planning and training/simulation software tool for sniper/counter-sniper missions, special recon, force protection, personnel security, and sensor, camera, and mine placement.
+By asking the questions, what can I see, and from where can I be seen, the tool graphically indicates areas visible to observers at known positions in a 3-dimensional scene, as well as positions from which these observers can be seen.

 - Shows line-of-sight and viewsheds for any type of 3D digital scene, at high resolution